sudhirKumarOnGitHub/DevOps-Core/Docs/roughNotes_tmp.md

 - It also works for both product engineering type organizations and internal IT organizations.
 Different DevOps practices and tools are more relevant for one type of work or another, but at a high level, the principles and methods help all kinds of technology teams.

-- what DevOps is not.
+## what DevOps is not for?
 It's not just a new name for an operations team, or a new name for an existing job title.
 It's not one person doing every single job, and it doesn't require using any specific tool.
 Keep in mind that a lot of people use the term DevOps without really understanding what it means.
 So always check what you're hearing against the core concepts of DevOps.

+DevOps is a powerful methodology, but it is not for everything.

+Here are key things DevOps is not for:

+- 🚫 Not a Replacement for Development or Operations:
+  DevOps doesn’t eliminate the need for developers or operations engineers.
+It's a collaboration model, not a replacement.

+- 🚫 Not a Tool or Just Automation:
+  DevOps is not just Jenkins, Docker, or Kubernetes.
+Tools support DevOps, but DevOps is a culture and mindset, not a single tool or tech stack.

+- 🚫 Not a One-Time Setup:
+  You can’t just “do DevOps” once.
+It's not a project with an end date—it’s a continuous process of improvement.

+- 🚫 Not Only for Large Enterprises:
+  Although large companies benefit from DevOps, it’s not exclusive to them.
+Startups and small teams can also apply DevOps practices.

+- 🚫 Not Waterfall with Automation:
+  DevOps is not compatible with rigid, linear processes.
+If you're still using waterfall methods and just automating parts, that’s not true DevOps.

+- 🚫 Not Just CI/CD:
+  Continuous Integration and Continuous Delivery are only a part of DevOps.
+DevOps also includes monitoring, feedback, collaboration, and agile practices.

+- 🚫 Not a Silver Bullet:
+  DevOps won’t automatically fix bad code, poor communication, or weak business strategy.
+It amplifies both strengths and weaknesses.